Depot News

 David has won the award for “Mildred Whiskey,” which the Depot presented in June of 2025.
 Directed by Gary Poe, the cast featured Madeleine Dauer, Suzanne Steele McCormack, Kody Mileski, and Ryan Zemanek.
 Dorian Mendez served as stage manager.

-Nominations for Ringel Anthology
+Ringel Anthology nominated

 Monsters in the Mills, edited by Christa Carmen of Westerly and L.E.
 Daniels, former Rhode Islander living in Australia, is an anthology of tales of horror set in and around the mills of Rhode Island and Connecticut.
 Depotee Faye Ringel provided the concept and title and wrote the introduction.
 In addition to being a Shirley Jackson Awards and Australasian Horror Writers Association's Shadows Awards finalist, it is now a finalist for the 2024 Ditmar Awards, to be presented in Canberra at Australia's National Science Fiction Convention.
 Monsters in the Mills is the second anthology created by this group of horror writers, poets, and scholars: the first was We are Providence (2022).
 A third anthology is now being assembled, not yet titled.

-Heinecke art Piece documentary
+Heinecke art Piece doc

 On 31 May, at the Caelum Gallery, Sophia Valera Heinecke (2023) presented her new art work about the “granularity” of knowing another person well, Manifold Sands.”
 The documentary Sophia made to capture the piece is available to watch on YouTube: https://www.youtube.com/watch?v=isBnT2ftFs8